Using your super to purchase your first home

 The First Home Super Saver (FHSS) Scheme is aimed at assisting people to purchase their first home by enabling them to save for a deposit in their super.

-The FHSS Scheme can help you save for a home deposit faster using the favourable tax treatments of superannuation as well as returns that are generally better than most traditional savings accounts.
+The FHSS Scheme can help you save for a home deposit faster using the favourable tax treatments of superannuation.

-You can have up to $15,000 of your voluntary contributions each year – a total of $30,000 over your lifetime – applied to the FHSS.
-Not only will the contributions be taxed at 15% - lower than most people’s marginal rate – you’ll also receive investment earnings on your contributions.
+You can have up to $15,000 of your voluntary contributions each financial year – a total of $30,000 over your lifetime – applied to the FHSS Scheme.

 The FHSS Scheme is different from the First Home Loan Deposit Scheme, which allows eligible first home buyers to purchase a home with a deposit of as little as five per cent and without the need to pay lenders mortgage insurance.
 You can find out more about the First Home Loan Deposit Scheme from the National Housing Finance and Investment Corporation’s website.